composer/composer/doc/articles/handling-private-packages-with-satis.md

 package, providing an easy interactive set up experience.

-Some of Private Packagist's revenue is used to pay for Composer and Packagist.org development and hosting so using it is a good way to support the maitenance of these open source projects financially.
+Some of Private Packagist's revenue is used to pay for Composer and Packagist.org development and hosting so using it is a good way to support the maintenance of these open source projects financially.
 You can find more information about how to set up your own package archive on [Packagist.com](https://packagist.com).